 There’s actually no real evidence that including microdata to your website has a direct impact on organic search rankings.
 So why is everyone so keen to add Schema to their site?
 Rich snippets may not have a direct correlation with organic search, but they have been shown to help your pages appear more prominently in SERPs, which in turn improves click-through rates.

 Few things make a significant difference to such metrics so quickly, and with relatively little effort!
-While it may be a rather boring process, going through and adding rich snippets and other microdata to your webpages, most people agree it’s worth the effort.
+While it may be a rather boring process, going through and adding rich snippets and other microdata to your webpages, seems to be worth the effort.

 The code looks rather complicated when you start out, but there are plenty of examples on Schema.org for you to consult, so you can get a better idea of how the code is supposed to work.